kmishra9/Best-Practices-for-Writing-R-Code/README.md

     - **Note**: when you use `load_rds` you must assign the thing being loaded to a variable (i.e. `some_descriptive_variable_name = load_rds(...)`).
 Then, use the variable as you would.
 This makes your code less fragile and it doesn't need to rely on an `.RData` file to load in a particular name for the code to run properly.
     - **Note**: if you have many related R objects you would have otherwise saved all together using the `save` function, the functional equivalent with `RDS` would be to create a (named) list containing each of these objects, and saving it.

 2. **CSVs** - Once again, the `readr` package as part of the Tidvyerse is great, with a much faster `read_csv()` than Base R's `read.csv()`.
 For massive CSVs (> 5 GB), you'll find `data.table::fread()` to be the fastest CSV reader in any data science language out there.
-For writing CSVs, `readr::write_csv()` outclasses Base R by a significant margin as well.
+For writing CSVs, `readr::write_csv()` and `data.table::fwrite()` outclass Base R's `write.csv()` by a significant margin as well.

 3. **Feather** - If you're using both R and Python, you may wish to check out the [Feather package](https://www.rdocumentation.org/packages/feather/versions/0.3.3) for exchanging data between the two languages [extremely quickly](https://blog.rstudio.com/2016/03/29/feather/).

 ### Tidyverse

 Throughout this document there have been references to the Tidyverse, but this section is to explicitly show you how to transform your Base R tendencies to Tidyverse (or Data.Table, Tidyverse's performance-optimized competitor).
-Tidyverse is quickly becoming [the gold standard](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) in R data analysis and modern data science packages and code should be using Tidyverse style and packages unless there's a significant reason not to (i.e. big data pipelines that would benefit from Data.Table's performance optimizations).
+Tidyverse is quickly becoming [the gold standard](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) in R data analysis and modern data science packages and code should use Tidyverse style and packages unless there's a significant reason not to (i.e. big data pipelines that would benefit from Data.Table's performance optimizations).

 The package author has published a [great textbook on R for Data Science](https://r4ds.had.co.nz/), which leans heavily on many Tidyverse packages and may be worth checking out.